 - We will align our diagnostics with the priority areas in order to improve the link with the other LUMC departments, such as Human Genetics, Pathology, Immunology and Oncology.

-- New themes: The research line of the new group of Prof. Frank Baas will be aligned with the research themes of the LUMC.
-Neurogenetic research will be expanded, with focus on neurodegeneration and associated neuroinflammation.
+- The research line of the group of Prof. Frank Baas focussed on Neurogenetic research with emphasis on neurodegeneration and associated neuroinflammation.
 Animal models for neurogenetic disorders will be implement for research on pathomechanisms.
-We will continue our succesful research for modelling neurogenetic diseases in zebrafish (Schaeffer et al, Cell 2015, Lardelli et al, Nature Genetics 2017).
+We will continue our successful research for modelling neurogenetic diseases in zebrafish (Schaeffer et al, Cell 2015, Lardelli et al, Nature Genetics 2017).

 Cohesion within LUMC

 - Anatomy and Embryology